kubedb/docs/docs/guides/elasticsearch/quickstart/overview/elasticsearch/index.md

   - `{Elasticsearch-Name}-{username}-cred` - the auth secrets which hold the `username` and `password` for the Elasticsearch users.
 The auth secret `es-quickstart-elastic-cred` holds the `username` and `password` for `elastic` user which lets administrative access.
   - `{Elasticsearch-Name}-{alias}-cert` - the certificate secrets which hold `tls.crt`, `tls.key`, and `ca.crt` for configuring the Elasticsearch database.
   - `{Elasticsearch-Name}-config` - the default configuration secret created by the operator.
-  - `data-{Elasticsearch-node-name}` - the persistent volume claims created by the StatefulSet.
+  - `data-{Elasticsearch-node-name}` - the persistent volume claims created by the PetSet.

 ## Connect with Elasticsearch Database